Questions During your First Relationship Therapy Session

 Relationship therapy can heal your relationship, as sources like the American Association of Marriage and Family Therapists state that 98% of couples consider relationship therapy successful.

 In some cases, you may want to assess whether you need an alternative form of therapy (MDMA Therapy is on the track to be legalized) just for you or your partner instead of, or in conjunction with, relationship therapy.
-As sometimes, unhealthy relationships can underlie bigger mental health issues like anxiety or depression.
+As sometimes, unhealthy relationships can underlie bigger mental health issues like anxiety or crippling depression, learning How To Explain Anxiety To Someone will be helpful.
 This can especially be true for those who seek this form of therapy who have experienced addiction or potential abuse in their partnership.

 What is a healing relationship therapy technique?